schreckf/NIC_Schreck/README.md

 - The folder ``code`` contains the *R*-code files for the analyis part of the paper

 ## Replication of the Analysis Part
 For replication purposes, please download the ``code`` folder.
 The *MAIN.R*-file should be opened first.
 This file gives guidance through the replication of the analysis part.
-All other quantlets are automatically sourced from this file.
+All other quantlets, the dataset as well as the figures are automatically sourced from this file.